bjarneo/instantly/README.md

 How can I use this library?
 ------
-It's a UMD module.
+It's an UMD module.
 If you don't know what UMD is: [https://github.com/umdjs/umd](https://github.com/umdjs/umd)

 Usage
 ------